* Former Professor of History, Gender Studies, and Women’s Studies at the University of Illinois, Chicago

-John D’Emilio is a Professor of History, Gender Studies, and Women’s Studies at the University of Illinois, Chicago.
+John D’Emilio was a Professor of History, Gender Studies, and Women’s Studies at the University of Illinois, Chicago.
 He has also been a trailblazer in the gay-rights, social-justice movement in academia.
 As a result of his efforts, gay and lesbian studies have been added to many college curriculums.

 “As a boy growing up in the early 1960s, I found myself drawn irresistibly to history,” he writes about his “fairly ordinary life” in the Bronx.
 “In those days, history was about kings and presidents, diplomacy and wars, the rise and fall of empires. . . .
 No matter what the particular story, there seemed to be at least one steady lesson: things change, nothing remains the same.
 Today’s certainties (‘The Earth is flat’) become tomorrow’s foolishness.
 This was a lesson I needed to hear because, you see, I was a gay adolescent. . . .
 History offered me the ray of hope I needed.
 Not, mind you, because it said anything about being gay but because it told me ‘things change.’”